 - if you believe that no fee or a reduced fee is payable, please provide supporting information

 - the reference number of the public body's decision (if you have it)

-- you should also state clearly the aspects of the public body's decision that you are unhappy with and which you are appealing
+- you should also state clearly the aspects of the public body's decision that you are unhappy with and which you are requesting the Commissioner to review.

 Pay a fee if one is due

-The FOI Act states that the Commissioner must charge a fee of €150 (there are some circumstances where a fee is not payable such as where records contain only personal information about the requester), and that he cannot accept an application unless the fee is paid.
-If a fee is due but not paid, we cannot process your application, it is as if it was not made at all.
+The FOI Act states that the Commissioner must charge a fee of €150 and that he cannot accept an application unless the fee is paid.
+If a fee is due but not paid, we cannot process your application.
+In effect, non-payment of a fee is as if your application to the Commissioner was not made at all.
+There are some circumstances where a fee is not payable, such as where records contain only personal information about the requester.

 It is important to note that the date of receipt of the email or fax is NOT taken as the date of the application.
 The date of the application is the date when both the application and the correct fee are received.
 This should be borne in mind where the date of the making of the application is of importance (for example, if it is near the 6 month limit for appealing).
 Applications for review which are made online are valid only if they are made on the form provided on this site.
 Applications sent to the email addresses of individual staff members are not valid.